-The federal Greenhouse Gas Pollution Pricing Act ("GGPPA") came into force on June 21, 2018 and includes two key parts: (i) a fuel charge ("Part 1"); and (ii) an output-based pricing system for industrial facilities ("Part 2").
+The federal Greenhouse Gas Pollution Pricing Act ("GGPPA") came into force on June 21, 2018, and includes two key parts: (i) a fuel charge ("Part 1"); and (ii) an output-based pricing system for industrial facilities ("Part 2").
+Schedule 4 of the GGPA establishes the \$15 increase each per tonne of carbon emitted.
 The GGPPA applies, in whole or in part, in provinces that voluntarily adopt the federal standard or that do not have a carbon pricing system in place that meets the federal standard by January 1, 2019.
 The Government of Alberta challenged the constitutionality of the federal carbon emission pricing system, and the Alberta Court of Appeal found the federal system to be unconstitutional.
-Appeals of this decision, along with appellate court decisions in both Ontario and Saskatchewan, which found the federal system to be constitutional.
-As of November 4, 2021, the federal backstop applies in full in the Yukon, Nunavut, Manitoba, and Ontario, while partially applying in Alberta, Saskatchewan, and Prince Edward Island.
-Provincial systems in these latter three provinces meet the federal backstop requirements for the emission sources covered, but the GGPPA applies to certain sources not covered by the provincial systems.
+Appeals of this decision, along with appellate court decisions in both Ontario and Saskatchewan, which found the federal system to be constitutional, were heard by the SCC in September 2020.
+On March 25, 2021, the SCC ruled that the GGPPA is constitutional.
+As of November 11, 2022, the federal backstop applies in full in the Yukon, Nunavut and Manitoba, while partially applying in Alberta, Saskatchewan, Ontario and Prince Edward Island.
+Provincial systems in these latter four provinces meet the federal backstop requirements for the emission sources covered, but the GGPPA applies to certain sources not covered by the provincial systems.

-On December 6, 2019 the federal government confirmed that Alberta's approach to carbon pricing under the TIER Regulation is equivalent to the federal standard and as a result Part 2 of the GGPPA does not apply in Alberta.
-This confirmation was further extended into 2021 on January 14, 2021 by the federal government upon acceptance of the equivalency of the GGPPA to the TIER Regulation after the province adjusted the fund credit price to match that of the GGPPA.
+On December 6, 2019, the federal government confirmed that Alberta's approach to carbon pricing under the Alberta Technology Innovation and Emissions Reduction ("TIER") Regulation is equivalent to the federal standard and as a result Part 2 of the GGPPA does not apply in Alberta.
+This confirmation was further extended into 2021 by the federal government upon acceptance of the equivalency of the GGPPA to the TIER Regulation after the province adjusted the fund credit price to match that of the GGPPA.
+On December 21, 2022, the Government of Alberta released Ministerial Order 62/2022, which established for the year 2023 the 65\$ per tonne charge on carbon emissions, in addition to the \$15 increase each year up to \$170 in 2030.
 The fuel charge under Part 1 of the GGPPA applies in Alberta as the Government of Alberta repealed the Alberta carbon levy under the Climate Leadership Act, however, the GGPPA includes provisions to exempt from the fuel charge under Part 1 of the GGPPA facilities subject to provincial regulations such as the TIER Regulation.